doktordirk/aurelia-authentication-loopback-sample/README.md

 By default loopback uses a session token for authorization.
 This basic version does not use third-party authorization.

 A local file is used as database.
 Have a peek at `mydata.json` to gain some insight.

+#### Client
+An aurelia client app with authorized pages for user profile and customer management and unauthorized pages for login, signup and customer listing.

 ## Details
 ### Project structure